JonEilers/Sea-Cucumber-Lab-Notebook/Sea_Cuke@WWU.md

+### 4/19/2019

+Cuke was recovering until the 15th.
+I noticed there was a lot of transparent gooey stuff around the wound so I used some long forceps to try and pull some of it away.
+This pulled what I assume was the clot.
+The cuke looked deflated the following days and today I noticed the skin around the wound was starting to dissolve which is indicative the cuke is dying.
+Some parts of the cuke still responded to stimulus, but otherwise it was basically dead.

+I removed the ovary and testes gonads from the -80 C freezer and attempted to extract gametes by pressing the gametes on a ~1 mm mesh over a centrifuge tube.
+A 1 cubic cm of testes produced about 1 ml of cloudy fluid and the gonadal epithelial tissue remained mostly intact on the mesh.
+Inspection of the fluid under 400x via compound microscope revealed what appear to be small cells.
+Subsequent oil immersion did not reveal additional details.
+Attempted saffarin staining but I didn't wait long enough nor wash it as I was in a rush.
+The paper this is based off of used eosin-nigrosin staining.
+I was unable to find eosin stain.
+Will try nigrosin next time.
+Sperm and tissue samples were placed back in the -80 C freezer.
+The goal was to isolate sperm and get a count, but there was too many cells to count, requiring future dilution and I was not sure what was sperm and what was gonad tissue cells.
+Next time I will dilute the fluid, stain using either the eosin-nigrosin or use safarin to stain the nucleus.
+See attached photos for examples.

 ### 4/8/2019

 switched to keeping water quality records in a write in the rain notepad.
 Sea cucumbers produce a lot of ammonia, even when they aren't being fed...